MWARDUNI/CSCI4743-HW2/README.md

 A) Higher Diffusion/Confusion/Error Propagation:

-> Block Ciphers generally have higher diffusion and confusion properties compared to Stream Ciphers.
+> Block Ciphers have higher diffusion and confusion properties compared to Stream Ciphers.
 This is because Block Ciphers operate on fixed-size blocks of data, and their design incorporates complex diffusion and confusion layers, such as substitution boxes (S-boxes) and permutation operations.
 These layers ensure that even a small change in the input block results in a significant change in the output block, providing strong diffusion.
 Additionally, the key is mixed into the cipher in a highly nonlinear way, creating confusion.

-> As for error propagation, Block Ciphers have higher error propagation when used in certain modes of operation, such as Electronic Codebook (ECB) mode or Cipher Block Chaining (CBC) mode without proper error handling.
+> Block Ciphers have higher error propagation when used in certain modes of operation, such as Electronic Codebook (ECB) mode or Cipher Block Chaining (CBC) mode without proper error handling.
 In these modes, a single bit error in the ciphertext can affect an entire block of the plaintext.

 B) Lower Diffusion/Confusion/Error Propagation:

 > Stream Ciphers typically have lower diffusion and confusion properties compared to Block Ciphers.
 This is because Stream Ciphers operate on individual bits or bytes of data, and their design focuses more on generating a pseudorandom keystream that is combined with the plaintext.
 The diffusion and confusion properties rely heavily on the strength of the keystream generation algorithm.

-> As for error propagation, Stream Ciphers generally have lower error propagation.
+> Stream Ciphers generally have lower error propagation.
 If a single bit error occurs in the ciphertext, it typically affects only the corresponding bit or byte in the plaintext, and the error does not propagate further.

-> However, modes of operation for Block Ciphers can affect their diffusion, confusion, and error propagation properties.
+> Modes of operation for Block Ciphers can affect their diffusion, confusion, and error propagation properties.
 For example, the Cipher Feedback (CFB) and Output Feedback (OFB) modes of operation can provide better error propagation characteristics for Block Ciphers, as errors in the ciphertext only affect a limited number of plaintext bits or bytes.